YottaDB/YDBDoc/MessageRecovery/errors.rst

 TRIGNAMENF, Trigger name nnnn not found with the current default global directory

-Run Time/MUPIP Error: This message indicates a trigger lookup by name failed.
+Run Time/MUPIP Error: This message indicates that a trigger lookup by name failed.
 YottaDB has a name cross reference in the default region of the current global directory.
 If you use multiple global directories with different default regions, trigger lookups by name, such as $ZTRIGGER(), ZBREAK and ZPRINT, only work when they use the same default region as the one in use at the time of the trigger definition.

 Action: Consider using a SET $ZGBLDIR to change to an appropriate global directory when using name lookup.
 Also consider restructuring your global directories so they share a common default region.